hpenne/smallrand/readme.md

 Security
 --------

-`SmallRng` uses Xoshiro256++ which is a predictable RNG.
-An attacker that is able to observe its output will be able to calculate its internal state and predict its output, which means that it is not cryptographically secure.
-It has this in common with other algorithms of similar size and complexity, like PCG and Wyrand.

 `StdRng` uses the ChaCha crypto algorithm with 12 rounds.
 Current thinking seems to be that 8 rounds is sufficient ([Too Much Crypto](https://eprint.iacr.org/2019/1492.pdf)), but 12 currently used for extra security margin.